kowalus23/Facial-Detection-Backend/README.md

 to install all packages that i used (especially nodemon)

 ### `npm start`
-run server use(by default it's set on port:3000):
+run server use(by default it's set on port:3007):

 Also be sure, that your port on front app is correct with listen() at the bottom of server.js file

-### `important!`
+## important!
-Database is based on Herokus, so if you want yours, you have to add an account and update KEY + create your DB then linked with your project, otherwise it shouldn't work
+`Database is based on Heroku (https://dashboard.heroku.com/apps), so if you want yours, you have to add an account and update KEY + create your DB then linked with your project, otherwise it shouldn't work`